kubernetes/enhancements/keps/sig-api-machinery/5958-client-opt-out-managedfields/README.md

 #### Unit Tests

-- Test API server encoders (JSON and Protobuf) with and without the `managedFields` exclusion flag.
+- Test API server encoders (JSON, Protobuf, and CBOR) with and without the `managedFields` exclusion flag.
 - Test `cachingObject` serialization cache hits and misses with the exclusion flag.

 #### Integration Tests